HBCSD Corruption

 quo for HBCSD denying their contractual provisions to temporarily use

-the Community Center for students was a brand-new campus at North
+the Community Center for students was a brand-new campus at North School, whether the district needed it or not.

 Pam Daly’s “mistakes” are obvious intentional deception of Hermosa Beach taxpayers and the Coastal Commission